cimura/ft_transcendence/README.md

 https://localhost:8443/api/
 ```

-Beause the local HTTPS certificate is self-signed, the browser may show a security warning.
+Because the local HTTPS certificate is self-signed, the browser may show a security warning.

 ### How to test with curl